JavierCastilloGuillen/Algorithmic_Execution_Intro/README.md

 4. schedule -> to run the script every (x) seconds/minutes/hours... for data retreival and process https://schedule.readthedocs.io/en/stable/

-# DISCLAIMER
+### DISCLAIMER

-Don't use the conditions on the video to execute real orders.
+Don't use the logic setup on the video to execute real orders.
 IS FOR EDUCATIONAL PURPOSE.

 The general information contained in this repository/video can't be considered as financial advice or recommendation.
 In addition, the information published should not be considered as a decision element to buy or sell any type of asset.
 Investing in financial markets such as CFDs, forex, stocks, derivatives, etc., is an activity that carries risk of losing your money.
 Do not invest in financial markets if you do not understand the management and consequences of this activity.
 Finally, remember that results based on the past are not indicative of future results.